MicrosoftDocs/power-automate-docs/articles/process-advisor-issues.md

 # Known issues in the process mining capability

 We'll continue to add issues here.
-If you're experiencing an issue not mentioned, check the **Process advisor community forums**.
+If you're experiencing an issue not mentioned, check the [Process Mining community forums](https://powerusers.microsoft.com/t5/Process-Advisor/bd-p/ProcessAdvisor).

 ## Unable to access the process mining capability